 Walk-through the property with the Home InspectorWalk-through the property with the Home Inspector

 It is good to accompany the home inspector while conducting the work.
 You can ask questions while the process is going on.
 Moreover, seeing the problem is entirely different from reading about it.
 The inspector should not offer to do the repairs.
-Providing both services is an apparent conflict of interest and should serve as a warning flag.
+Providing both services is an apparent conflict of interest and should be a warning flag.

 Beware of the not-so-capable inspector.Beware of the not-so-capable inspector.